MWest2020/openregister/docs/events.md

 $dispatcher->addServiceListener(eventName: SchemaCreatedEvent::class, className: SchemaCreatedListener::class);
 ```

 This line registers the `SchemaListener` class to handle `SchemaCreatedEvent` events.
-You can add similar lines for other events to register your listener for those specific events.
+You can register your listener to other events by adding similar lines.

 You can read more about event handling in the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/developer_manual/basics/events.html).